 Comment / Uncomment Selection toggles the commented state of the current line or selected set of lines.
 This is done by either inserting or removing // comment marks from the start of each line.
 If the cursor is on a Script Section definition line when this item is selected, the commenting of the entire section is toggled.

-The section in the left half of this dialog facilities the choice of which color to use for each type of syntax element that can appear in a script.
+The section in the left half of this dialog facilitates the choice of which color to use for each type of syntax element that can appear in a script.

 To modify a color, click on the ellipses just to the left of an element type name.